hd-UQ/cd_dynamax/doc/2025_joss_submission/paper.md

 # State of the field

 Dynamical systems and state space models (SSMs) are core tools across many scientific disciplines.
-Python libraries for state space modeling [@pyhsmm; @ssm; @eeasensors; @hmmlearn; @sgmcmc2025nlssm; @torchfilter] focus primarily on Hidden Markov Models, discrete-time SSMs, and corresponding Bayesian inference algorithms.
+Python libraries for SSMs [@pyhsmm; @ssm; @eeasensors; @hmmlearn; @sgmcmc2025nlssm; @torchfilter] focus primarily on Hidden Markov Models, discrete-time SSMs, and corresponding Bayesian inference algorithms.

-Amongst JAX-native libraries, `dynamax` [@dynamax], `cuthbert` [@cuthbert], and `pfjax` [@pfjax] are low-level codebases for discrete-time state space modeling and inference. `dynestyx` [@dynestyx] is a high-level library that integrates many of these packages, including `cd-dynamax`, for end-to-end Bayesian dynamical systems inference via NumPyro [@numpyro].
+Amongst JAX-native libraries, `dynamax` [@dynamax], `cuthbert` [@cuthbert], and `pfjax` [@pfjax] are low-level codebases for inference of discrete-time SSMs. `dynestyx` [@dynestyx] is a high-level library that integrates many of these packages, including `cd-dynamax`, for end-to-end Bayesian dynamical systems inference via NumPyro [@numpyro].

 The `rodeo` [@rodeo] library provides JAX-based probabilistic numerics tools for inference under deterministic dynamics (i.e., ordinary differential equations), but does not address stochastic dynamics.
 The `GPJax` [@pinder2022gpjax] library provides utilities for linear CD-SSMs, as they may be used to efficiently solve many spatiotemporal Gaussian process problems [@sarkka2013spatiotemporal], but does not include more general CD-SSM methods.

-To the best of our knowledge, no existing Python library provides a comprehensive, efficient framework for continuous-discrete state space modeling and inference.
+To the best of our knowledge, no existing Python library provides a comprehensive, efficient framework for inference using CD-SSMs.

 # Software design